If you’re having any sort of problems with your braces then this article is for you.

 Symptoms include swelling, tenderness and bleeding around the gums.
 You might also notice that the gums have turned a red or purple colour.
 For gingivitis to develop plaque must build up on teeth, but this can easily be avoided, and even reversed, with a good dental regime.

-Plaque is hard to fight when undergoing orthodontic treatment, so make sure you use all the tools at your disposal: electric toothbrushes, flossers, mouthwash and fluoride toothpastes.
+Plaque is an ongoing fight when undergoing orthodontic treatment, so make sure you use all the tools at your disposal: electric toothbrushes, flossers, mouthwash and fluoride toothpastes.
 If left untreated, gingivitis can lead to periodontitis and cavities.

 How to Cure Gingivitis